 Deepmind is owned by Alphabet Inc. and is one of the leaders in Artificial intelligence.
 Some of the biggest breakthroughs in the last few years came from Deepmind, like Alphazero, Alphafold, and Alphatensor and AlphaProteo.
 Their LLM Gemini is also one of the top models.

 Amazon is most known as an online store, but its real power is its huge amount of available computation.
 Their AWS service powers some of the biggest businesses in the world like Netflix or Facebook and offers a platform to train and deploy AI systems.
-They also train their own text and image Ai models.
+They also train their own text and image AI models.

 Alphabet Inc. does not only include Google and Deepmind but several other companies and labs that work in areas like drug discovery and robotics.
+They are leading in AGI research and produce the Gemini models.

 Top AI Models for Different Areas